 A series of procedures combined to produce the desired outcome generates a process.
 Thus, procedures can be thought of as “the building blocks,” or steps, of processes.

-Example 2: Process vs. Procedure
+Example of Process vs. Procedure

 Steve owns seven McDonald’s franchise locations.
 Like many franchise owners, Steve was drawn to the franchise business model because it comes with proven processes.